domanteli0/kursinis-vrp/main.typ

 space partition for the pickup and delivery with time windows

 [59]: (2013) New selection schemes in a memetic algorithm for the vehicle routing problem with time windows

+==== #c(<abdelatti2020An_imp>)

+  SOURCE CODE: https://github.com/MAbdelatti/GA_VRP_GPU (~600 Python - be whitespace)
+  SOURCE CODE (pagal autorių - geresnė versija): https://github.com/MAbdelatti/GA_VRP_mod/ (~800 Python eil. - be whitespace)

+  Kelių GPU versija: https://github.com/MAbdelatti/GA_VRP_mGPU (#link("https://ieeexplore.ieee.org/abstract/document/9926363")[A Multi-GPU Parallel Genetic Algorithm For Large-Scale Vehicle Routing Problems])

+  tl;dr: veikia greičiau, bet prastesni rezultatai palyginus su BKS, ypač su didesniais duomenimis.

+  *#q[We incorporate a GA and a 2-opt local search into a hybrid algorithm to solve the CVRP]*

+  #q[The down side of this algorithm was in the
+huge computational load (almost 95% of CPU time) consumed by the local search and the clone-restricting algorithms [37].]

+  #q[[6] designed
+  a genetic algorithm implemented on the GPU for the Dynamic VRP (DVRP) - which involves finding VRP solutions with some demands that are revealed after the tour is in progress.]

+  [6]: A Benaini and A Berrajaa.
+2018.
+Genetic algorithm for large dynamic vehicle rout- ing problem on GPU.
+In 2018 4th International Conference on Logistics Operations Management (GOL).
+IEEE, 1–9.

 === Rezultatų palyginimas